 Questions to reflect on fundamental beliefs

-In this article, we defined three (3) main categories of beliefs: Non-beneficial beliefs, core beliefs and fundamental beliefs.
-Then we presented to you the main sub-categories of core and fundamental beliefs, as well as the definitions and some examples.
+In this article, we defined and described two (2) main type of beliefs: Core beliefs and Fundamental beliefs.
+Then we presented to you the main sub-categories of core and fundamental beliefs, as well as multiple examples of beliefs.

 In simple terms, your beliefs create your reality.
 An explanation of the mechanism of it can be found in this related article, in the section titled : “What are beliefs and how the system of thoughts and beliefs work together?